 To match your living room walls, you first need to wash them with soap and water.
 This process is necessary even if you decide to repaint the entire room.
 Paint should always be applied to a clean, dry surface.

 The washing will remove accumulated dirt, grease, and smoke particles.
 It is virtually impossible to get an exact match on a dirty wall surface.

 Once the walls are clean, proceed to your local paint store and ask for numerous color chip samples that are close or match your wall color.
 Take these back and hold them against the walls in different spots on a sunny day.

 I've had the best luck matching colors when I select a color that is slightly darker than the color I am trying to match.
-Purchase an additional quart of plain white paint at the same time.
-You will need this to adjust the color back at your house.
+Purchase an additional pint or quart of plain white paint at the same time.
+You'll need this to adjust the color back at your house.

 Apply a small amount of the pre-mixed paint to your wall.
 It may look like a perfect match when you first apply it.
 Many flat paint colors deepen as they dry.

-Adjust the proportions of white paint and colored paint if you do not get a perfect match.
+Adjust the proportions of white paint and colored paint if you don't get a perfect match.
 Keep track of the test paint areas and the proportions of paint that you mix with one another.
-With a little luck and lots of patience you will probably get an exact match.
+With a little luck and lots of patience you'll probably get an exact match.